wandb/docs/docs/reference-guide/artifacts/intro.md

 |-- bird.png (3MB)
 ```

 Re initialize the previous code snippet.
 This will produce a new artifact version `animals:v1`.
-W\&B will automatically assign this version with the alias: `latest` .
+W&B will automatically assign this version with the alias: `latest` .
 You can customize the aliases to apply to a version by passing in `aliases=['my-cool-alias']` to `log_artifact`.
 For more information about how to create new versions, see Create a new artifact version.

 To use the artifact, provide the name of the artifact along with the alias.